realrkennedy/kidschores-ha-dashboard/README.md

 ✅ **Automatic categorization** of chores based on their due dates and statuses.
 ✅ **Built-in gamification** with badges, streaks, challenges, and rewards.
 ✅ **Real-time tracking of achievements and challenges** in easy-to-read cards.
+✅ **Designed to work well on mobile screen size but also works great on desktop, and tablets**

 ### What the KidsChores Integration Handles (Backend):
 🔹 **Chore state management** (e.g., overdue, claimed, completed).